You get to travel to exotic locales, demand waffles at any hour, and stay up as late as you want, as often as you want.

 Los Lobos – Tony Y Maria

-With the upcoming election, there will no doubt be folks hopping mad over illegal immigrants.
+Before the grown-ups crashed the economy, the humans were hopping mad over illegal immigrants.
 Of course, there would be no work for illegal immigrants if the CEOs of companies hiring them would be held accountable, but that won’t happen.

 Los Lobos – The Word